codefellows/seattle-code-301n24/curriculum/class-08/lab/README.md

 ### Front-End Netlify Deployment

 - Your deployed site **should not** contain any broken functionality.
 You may now begin your feature tasks for lab 8.
 - As you continue to work on features, make sure to check out your main branch and pull the changes after each pull request is merged.
-Then, create a new branch from your master branch and continue working.
+Then, create a new branch from your main branch and continue working.
 Update your `README.md` file to reflect the changes you are making as you work through the feature tasks today.

 ### Back-End Heroku Deployment

 - Your deployed site **should not** contain any broken functionality.
 You may now begin your feature tasks for lab 8.
 - As you continue to work on features, make sure to check out your main branch and pull the changes after each pull request is merged.
-Then, create a new branch from your master branch and continue working.
+Then, create a new branch from your main branch and continue working.
 Update your `README.md` file to reflect the changes you are making as you work through the feature tasks today.

 ### Feature Tasks